LTUC/amman-dotnet-401d2/Curriculum/Class13/LAB.md

 	- stylesheet present in web application
 	- stylesheet referenced on home page.

 6. Web application should build, compile, and redirect us to the home page upon launch.
-If you decided to scaffold the controllers, they should be accessible through their default actions.

 ## Guidance
 Create a basic MVC web application using the steps provided from class 11 & 12.
 Include a Home Controller with a basic Index action.
 No need to add any content to the Index view, just have it load a greeting for now.
 You will work more on the Home Controller a little further down.
-Using your database schema, convert each entity into a model within your newly created MVC web application.
+Using your ERD Diagram, convert each entity into a model within your newly created MVC web application.

 Following the steps provided, in addition to what we did in class, create a new `DbContext` named `AsyncInnDbContext`.
 Within this DbContext, declare your Database tables and set your composite keys.

-##### Design
-Think about the design of your website.
-What will it look like?
-What pages will exist?
-How do the pages interact and link to each other?
-For our website, we will have the following pages:
-1. Home Page to greet the Hotel Admin.
-This page will also serve as a dashboard for the other locations of the site.
-2. Hotels page that will allow the Admin to create and edit new or existing hotels
-3. Rooms page where the Admin will be able to create or edit new or existing rooms
-4. Amenities page that will allow the Admin to add to their list of existing amenities
-5. A page where they can link the Amenities to the rooms that currently exist
-6. A page where they can add existing rooms to hotels

-Following the design, Create a controller for each of the pages listed above.
-You may "Add >> Controller" on the controllers folder and scaffold out the basic CRUD operations if you wish.

 ##### Home Page
 Add some HTML and styling to your home page.
 Link the index action of each of the other controllers within the Home page.
 Throughout the week, we will slowly evolve this page to be more of a "dashboard" feel, but start the design now to start the process.

 ##### README
 Your README should be in introduction to your web app.
-Provide in your README, your DbSchema and an overview of the relationships and how each entity is related to another.
+Provide in your README, your ERD Diagram and an overview of the relationships and how each entity is related to another.

 ## Tests